 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Commonwealth Institute of Funeral Service, approximately 89% of students took out student loans averaging $6,706 a year.
 That adds up to $26,824 over four years for those students.

 The student loan default rate at Commonwealth Institute of Funeral Service is 2.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Commonwealth Institute of Funeral Service Graduates Make?students who graduate with a bachelor's degree from Commonwealth Institute of Funeral Service make about $32,300 a year during their first few years of employment after graduation.
+How Much Money Do Commonwealth Institute of Funeral Service Graduates Make?bachelor's degree recipients from Commonwealth Institute of Funeral Service make around $32,300 per year during the early years of their employment.
 This is about 19% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Commonwealth Institute of Funeral Service